SudheerVadrevu/ai-ml-devops-dv2578/Day-01/What is AIOps _ AIOps Roadmap.md

 **How AIOps Works**

-**1. Data Collection:** AI Ops tools integrate with observability platforms (Datadog, Dynatrace, New Relic) to collect logs, metrics, traces, and events.
+**1. Data Collection:** AIOps tools integrate with observability platforms (Datadog, Dynatrace, New Relic) to collect logs, metrics, traces, and events.

 **2. AI/ML Processing:** AI models analyze this data in real-time to detect anomalies, security threats, or performance degradation.